 The Program on Stress and Family Resilience offers a platform for interdisciplinary research partnerships on caregiving, health, and wellbeing.
 Projects are undertaken in conjunction with the Reproductive Ecology Laboratory (YREL) within Anthropology and the Program on Conflict, Resilience, and Health (CRH) within the MacMillan Center at Yale.

-Yale University – Senior investigators Drs.
-Catherine Panter-Brick, Rima Salah, and James Leckman have just release a new book, Pathways to Peace: The Transformative Power of Children and Families.
+Yale University – Drs.
+James Leckman, Catherine Panter-Brick and Rima Salah have produced an edited volume: Pathways to Peace: The Transformative Power of Children and Families.
 You can learn more about this here